mongodb/specifications/source/server-selection/server-selection.rst

 ServerDescription for the selected server.
 After updating, if the server is no longer suitable, the driver MUST repeat the server selection algorithm and select a new server.

+Because single-threaded selection can do a blocking immediate check, ``serverSelectionTimeoutMS`` is not a hard deadline.
+The actual maximum server selection time for any given request can vary from ``serverSelectionTimeoutMS`` minus ``minHeartbeatFrequencyMS`` to ``serverSelectionTimeoutMS`` plus the time required for a blocking scan.

+Single-threaded drivers MUST document that when ``serverSelectionTryOne`` is true, selection may take up to the time required for a blocking scan, and when ``serverSelectionTryOne`` is false, selection may take up to ``serverSelectionTimeoutMS`` plus the time required for a blocking scan.

 Topology type: Unknown
 ~~~~~~~~~~~~~~~~~~~~~~